itstrangvu/trangs/content/blog/the-process-of-crafting-a-great-tutorial.md

 ### Record, edit and download

-Capture footage using <a href="https://www.tella.tv/" target="_blank" rel="noopener noreferrer">Tella</a> for desktop recordings and Bezel for mirroring and recording mobile device screens.
+Capture footage using <a href="https://www.tella.tv/" target="_blank" rel="noopener noreferrer">Tella</a> for desktop recordings and <a href="https://nonstrict.eu/bezel/" target="_blank" rel="noopener noreferrer">Bezel</a> for mirroring and recording mobile device screens.

 - Tella offers a flexible editing environment where you can trim, rearrange, or replace sections with ease.